Grow Bags: The Smart Alternative in the New Gardening

 Extend Growing Seasons

-Using grow bags also allows gardeners to extend the growing season.
-Since they’re portable, you can start seedlings indoors early in the year and then move them outside once the weather improves.
-In the fall, you can reverse the process by bringing them back in when temperatures begin to drop, giving you an edge in producing food longer than traditional in-ground gardens.
+Grow bags can also enable gardeners to increase the growing season.
+They are also portable and hence when you are starting your seedlings, you can do it early in the year and then take it outside once the weather is favorable.
+During the fall, you can actually do it the reverse; take them back in after the temperatures start to come down and have an advantage of growing food longer than in-ground gardens.

 Cleaning and Storage Tips